Omaha Child Custody Attorneys

 How Does the Court Determine Custody Arrangements?

 A parenting arrangement must consider the child's safety, growth, health, and physical care.
+The arrangement should include provisions for the following:

 - Legal and physical custody